-- 5. Eighteen days after the elections, the COMELEC has not published the list of the 1,145 clustered precincts with their respective schedules that were selected on May 10 for the RMA.
-We enjoin the Comelec to communicate the results of the RMA conducted thus far, considering the value that it will contribute to the on-going discourse. - 6.
+- 5. Forty-two days after the elections, the COMELEC had not published the list of the 1,145 clustered precincts that were selected on May 10 for the RMA, with the corresponding time of audit and the result of the RMA in each location.
+We enjoin the Comelec to communicate the results of the RMA, considering the value that it will contribute to the on-going discourse. - 6.
 The National Canvassing Board spent a significant amount of time discussing the veracity of the transmitted results because of the absence of the digital signature that the BEIs were supposed to provide.
 Without it, the understanding is that the BEIs had not attested to the results of the balloting to which they had administered.
 It must be noted that this safeguard was lifted by the COMELEC itself when it amended its December 2009 General Instructions with its March 2010 General Instructions. - 7.
 The issue of the time logs for the PCOS machines remains an unresolved issue.
 In a number of instances, PCOS machines' printed logs have indicated transmission dates and times that antedate the election date or that PCOS machines may have been turned on again and operated well after the polls had closed on May 10.
 The simplistic explanation of the COMELEC and Smartmatic that different machines may have had internal clocks set to different times is unacceptable.
 The accepted practice of large-scale automation and systems integration projects is that this most basic of functions is set properly across all components of a system, precisely so that time and date logs can be used for forensic audits of a system.
-That this can be allowed in a system as sensitive as an electoral system in the Philippines cannot be tolerated. - 8.
-The expenses provided by Congress to the COMELEC for the May 10, 2010 election is estimated at P16.5 billion.
+That this can be allowed in a system as sensitive as an electoral system in the Philippines cannot be tolerated.

+8. The expenses provided by Congress to the COMELEC for the May 10, 2010 election is estimated at P16.5 billion.
 Taxpayers deserve to know in sufficient detail how their money was spent by the COMELEC.
 This report should also include the cost of engagement and the performance of Smartmatic-TIM and other contractors of the COMELEC.
 As the COMELEC has the ultimate responsibility for the administration of elections, we hope they will be clear with respect to the contractual obligations of Smartmatic-TIM so as to establish clear accountability for these obligations.

-The Legal Network for Transparent Elections (LENTE) has reportedly been unable to access complete documentation on the contract between COMELEC and Smartmatic-TIM in order to assess the contractual obligations.
-These documents should be made accessible to LENTE and other groups so they can help ensure that the terms of the contract between a government contractor and the Filipino people are honored.
+The Legal Network for Transparent Elections (LENTE) and other election-monitoring organizations have reportedly been unable to access complete documentation on the contract between COMELEC and Smartmatic-TIM in order to assess the contractual obligations.
+These documents should be made accessible to LENTE and other groups so that they can help ensure that the terms of the contract between a government contractor and the Filipino people are honored.